phantasticb/ds4400final/README.md

 RNN|0.829|0.806|0.809|0.808
 CNN-LSTM|0.825|0.791|0.820|0.806

-Figure 1: The results from the four models of our initial dataset
+Figure 2: The results from using the Davidson Hate Speech dataset with the previously trained model

 |  | Accuracy | Precision | Recall | F1|
 |---|---|---|---|---|